Forum

 This month’s contents include:

-TAT Foundation News: Including the calendar of 2025 TAT events and a listing of local group meetings organized by TAT members.
+TAT Foundation News: Including the calendar of 2026 TAT events and a listing of local & online group meetings organized by TAT members.

-A New Home for TAT update: In-person TAT gatherings will be held at the Claymont Retreat Center in 2025.
+In-Person TAT Gatherings will be held at the Claymont Retreat Center for 2026.

 Keep informed of TAT events and receive our free monthly Forum filled with inspiring essays, poems and images.